Moving to The Hague, The Netherlands

 When we asked expats and global nomads about the quality of medical care in The Hague, they replied:

 "The Hague offers a wide range of medical services for its residents.
 The city has a number of hospitals, clinics, and medical centers that provide quality care and treatment.
 The city also has a number of specialized medical centers that offer specialized care for specific medical conditions.
 Additionally, The Hague has a number of pharmacies and health stores that provide a variety of medications and health products.
-The city also has a number of medical professionals, such as doctors, nurses, and other healthcare professionals, who are available to provide medical advice and treatment," wrote one expat living in The Hague.
+The city also has a number of medical professionals, such as doctors, nurses, and other healthcare professionals, who are available to provide medical advice and treatment," said one expat living in The Hague, The Netherlands.

 About the Author